P-Louw/UniverseExplorer/README.md

 A simple console application that queries a SQL database for some solar facts.

-Additional features need to be added or updated, see tasks lists.
+Additional features need to be added or updated, see todo list.

-*App.UniverseExplorer/GUI/ & App.Core/Scenes/ contains files for display but have not been implemented yet.*
+**Main branch uses simple print readline statements, on branch 'Develop' there are some CLI gui files and an interface for window injection.
+Not fully implemented yet.**

 Migrations
 ===